 When you are asked to give your opinion on your relative’s continuing healthcare needs, issues to raise include:

 If the CCG maintains it’s original ineligible decision, you can apply to to NHS England’s Independent Review Panel (IRP).
 You must make this application within 6 months of the date of the CCG local resolution outcome letter.
 The IRP process is also characterised by long delays and you should be prepared for a long wait.

 The IRP has an advisory role and can only offer guidance on:

 The IRP should let you have a bundle of the documents that will be used in considering your relative’s case and should ask you for information about their health needs.
 However this information is often only provided a week or so before the hearing.
 It is advisable to meet your solicitor or adviser well in advance to prepare your written submissions.
 You can then update the written arguments when you receive the panel bundle.

-You will generally be notified of a decision in writing within four weeks.
-If the IRP decides your relative is entitled to NHS funding, the award should be paid retrospectively to cover the dispute period.
+You will generally be notified of a decision in writing within 6 weeks.
+If the IRP decides the person is entitled to NHS CHC funding, the award should be backdated to cover the dispute period.

 The ombudsman can investigate a limited range of issues, such as: